Playwright MCP and CLI: Making Browser Automation AI-Agent Friendly

 Starting with Playwright v1.57, the framework switched from bundling its own Chromium builds to using Chrome for Testing.
 This is Google’s dedicated browser binary built specifically for automated testing, with a stable, versioned API surface that does not change unexpectedly between releases.

 For scraping professionals, this matters because Chrome for Testing behaves identically to the Chrome that real users run.
-This reduces the fingerprinting gap between automated and manual browsing sessions.
-Sites that detect automation by comparing browser behavior against a known Chrome baseline will find fewer discrepancies with Chrome for Testing than with the old Chromium builds.
+This reduces the fingerprinting gap between automated and manual browsing sessions, a key concern in the ongoing stealth evasion arms race.
+Sites that detect automation by comparing browser behavior against a known Chrome baseline will find fewer discrepancies with Chrome for Testing than with the old Chromium builds or stealth browsers like Camoufox and nodriver.

 Browser Automation for Machines